insaneonai/AutoNormDB/README.md

 # autoNormDB

 **autoNormDB** is a lightweight SQL database engine being developed from scratch as part of my 3-credit lab project.
-It focuses on building core database components such as schema management, automatic normalization, persistence, and eventually indexing, concurrency control, and full SQL parsing.
+It focuses on building core database components such as schema management, persistence, and eventually indexing, concurrency control, and full SQL parsing.

 ---